myramade/hbcu_alexa/README.md

 Intent	| An action that fulfills the users spoken request Interaction Model |	The words user may say to make intents Invocation |	The name of your Alexa skill
-Natural Language Understanding (NLU) |	Technology used by computers to understand what a user’s words mean.
+Lambda | a cloud service used to host and run code in response to a trigger without servers to manage Natural Language Understanding (NLU) |	Technology used by computers to understand what a user’s words mean.
 Slot |	An option argument in an intent.
 Speech Synthesis Markup Language (SSML)	| A markup language to generate synthetic speech